Customerly/react-live-chat-customerly/README.md

 The update function is a critical tool within the Customerly Live Chat SDK, designed to refresh and sync user data and configurations in real-time.
 This function is particularly useful in single-page applications (SPAs) where user contexts and states can change without a full page reload.

 To ensure that the user information displayed within the live chat remains accurate and current.
-When to Use:
+When to use:
 - Typically, you should invoke the update function when significant user information changes, such as after editing a profile, changing user settings, or upon user login/logout actions.
-- Route Changes: In SPAs, where route changes do not reload the entire application, it’s crucial to manually invoke the update function to refresh the chat environment.
+- Route changes: In SPAs, where route changes do not reload the entire application, it’s crucial to manually invoke the update function to refresh the chat environment.

 ```tsx
 import React, { FunctionComponent, useEffect, useContext } from 'react';